-18th Century Women’s Wigs, Plaits, and Tates
+18th Century Women’s Wigs, Braids, and Tates

 Hairdressers and wigmakers in the 18th century sold false hair for women to achieve fashionable hairstyles.
-This took the form of partial additions, such as plaits or braids, as well as complete full-head wigs, often called “tates” or “tetes.”
+This took the form of partial hairpieces, such as plaits or braids, as well as complete full-head wigs, often called “tates” or “tetes.”

 Each country has its particular customs in one thing and another, and so it is in England.
 I believe there is scarcely a country where one gets to see so many Peruques as here.
 I will not mention that nearly all the principal ladies, and also a part of the commoner folk, wear Peruques, but I only speak of the men, who in short, all wore them.